A PARENT’S GUIDE TO OUR SCHOOL

 How will the curriculum be matched to my young person’s needs?

 All students at Oak Tree School have access to a broad and balanced curriculum.
 When students join us the initial baseline assessment identifies the strengths and gaps in student’s curriculum knowledge.
 We then tailor our lessons to ensure that we close any gaps in learning and develop areas of strength.
-Students up to Year 8 will follow a ‘developmental curriculum’ which broadly follows the new KS2 national curriculum and covers most programmes of study.

 Learning at Oak Tree School is facilitated by one teacher and at least one teaching assistant per class depending upon the children’s needs.
 Class sizes are no bigger than eight children or young people.